Riyya-HI/ECE209AS-AI-ML_CPS-IoT/README.md

 ## Limitations

 * MobileNet takes some time to train
-* Currently this project only evaluates how a heavy model improves a lightweight model, all at the same end
+* Currently this project only evaluates how a gold standard model improves a lightweight model, all at the same end
 * With our specific aim, time constraint and the availability of models, implementation on Arduino is difficult

 <a href="#table">Back to Table of Contents</a>